 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.

 Computer Configuration > Administrative Templates > Start Menu and Taskbar

 3. In the right pane of the window shown above, click the setting named Pin apps to Start when installed and double click the same setting to get this window:

 4. Now select Enabled in the above-shown window, then click Apply followed by OK.
 You may now close the Local Group Policy Editor and reboot the machine.

 This policy setting allows pinning apps to Start by default, when they are included by AppID on the list.

-After reboot, you’ll find that the Tiles of the newly installed app are no longer to pinned to Start Screen automatically.
+After reboot, you’ll find that the Icons of the newly installed app are no longer to pinned to Start Screen automatically.